p0stc4p0n3/Dankrupt/Dankrupt VRF/readMe.txt

 You can, yourself, require a comment such as this in order to claim the transaction as a valid mint, if you would like.
 For now, a transactionData.JSON which is not in the correct order **might** be considered a dishonest report of the transactions, so, let's just keep them in order.

-Here is the transactionData.JSON we are using for them demonstration (which is also available in the repo files):
+Here is the transactionData.JSON we are using for the demonstration (which is also available in the repo files):

 ```
 {